 This course is designed to teach the student Koine Greek.
-Greek 1 will concentrate, first on the alphabet and vocabulary acquisition, and will begin to study Greek forms.
+Greek I will concentrate first on the alphabet and vocabulary acquisition, then will begin to study Greek forms.
 Parsing of verbs and other disciplines endemic to the study of Greek will be studied.